 - be sensitive to the needs of the individual pupil and recognise the mix of pupils with different sexual orientations, genders and family backgrounds in each class;

 - be taken seriously by governors and teachers as an integrated part of the broad and balanced curriculum that Catholic schools offer;

 - be delivered by competent professionals who understand the Church’s teaching.

-The RSE scheme of work which we use as a school is ‘Life to the Full’, which is approved by Salford Diocese.
+The RSE scheme of work which we use as a school is ‘Life to the Full’, which is approved by Salford Diocese and The CES.
 An overview of the scheme can be found here: